famoser/polyas-verification/README.md

 - `npm install`
 - `npm run dev`

-Then open `localhost:8000` (pointing to the `php` server started by the `symfony` cli) to see the webpage.
-Note that in this local environment, the `php` server only responds to `api` calls; otherwise it forwards to the `vite` server.
-In the production environment, the `vite` server is not running, and `php` serves all files.
+Then open `localhost:5173` (pointing to the `vite` server started by `npm run dev`) to see the webpage.
+Note that only in this local environment, the `vite` server is running, in production `php` serves all files.

 ## Release & Deploy